All Products

 Custom variables

 Custom variables start with the udv_ prefix.
-Currently, custom variables support ${udv_host} and ${udv_ip}, which are used to reference the host and the IP address of the stream ingest client.
+Currently supported variables are ${udv_host} and ${udv_ip}, which refer to the host and the client IP address.

-All ngx.var.* variables can be directly referenced.
-For example, ${args} can reference ngx.var.args.
+All ngx.var.* variables can be referenced directly.
+For example, ${args} can be used to reference ngx.var.args.

-All values referenced through variables are processed by the URL escape function ngx.escape_uri when concatenating the authentication address to avoid ambiguity caused by special characters.
+All variable values are escaped using the ngx.escape_uri function to avoid ambiguity from special characters.

 Stream name variables

-You can add variables in the format of videoname=${stream_name}. ${stream_name} is replaced with the stream name in the playback request.
+You can add variables in the format videoname=${stream_name}${stream_name} will be replaced with the stream name from the playback request.

 Note